MA Study of Religions

 This programme has a distinctive focus on contemporary religions.
 Its range of modules, exploring different aspects of religion today, has been designed by staff members with a background in sociology, anthropology, and religious studies.
 The modules enable students to explore not just the theoretical, but also the practical, lived aspects of religious faith and practice in different contexts.

-Campus-based students will be supported through lectures, research seminars and public lectures.
-An annual residential graduate summer school is held for all students in July where students are able to experience lectures and seminars covering both issues related to generic learning and subject-specific information and to engage with a number of our research students.
+Campus-based students will be supported through research seminars and public lectures.
+An annual residential graduate summer school is held for postgraduate students in July where students are able to experience lectures and seminars covering both issues related to generic learning and subject-specific information and to engage with a number of our research students.

 The Study Skills module is intended to refresh students’ basic study skills and to introduce the skills required for study at postgraduate level.